redhat-na-ssa/golden-path-project-setup/docs/01-add-trusted-pipeline.md

 You will need to fill out various options for your service.
-Use the below form as a guide.
+Use the below form contents as a guide.
 Once you are done, press the "Order" button.

 ![](/images/demo-options.gif)